9:00am - 4:00pm

 Either Dr. O'Donnell or Colleen Tetzlaff, FNP will take your urgent call after hours.

-If you need to reach someone after hours, please call our office at 846-2229 for contact information
+Please call our office at 846-2229 for on-call contact information

 CALL our office if you think you have symptoms, and especially if you have had contact with a known case.

-Do NOT come into the office or go to the ER without calling us first to discuss your symptoms.
+Do NOT come into the office without calling us first to discuss your symptoms.

 Spread of COVID-19: